Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid: 1. VBS--stripe phase transition

-Our whole phase diagram can put previous seemingly conflicting results together in a consistent way.
-The analytic study and exact diagonalization (ED) suggest a VBS phase between the AFM and stripe phases for all $J_{1y}\leq 1$~\cite{balents2004,Sindzingre2004}.
-Actually, the analytic result only works in quite small $J_{1y}$ and the ED results are limited to small sizes.
-Our results agree well with them in small $J_{1y}$.
-On the other hand, the coupled cluster (CC) method suggests a direct continuous transition between AFM and stripe phase below a peculiar point at $(J_{1y},J_2)\simeq (0.6,0.3)$, and above the point where the AFM and stripe phases are separated by a nonmagnetic phase~\cite{Bishop2008}.
-As shown in our tensor network results, in small $J_{1y}$ there exists a VBS phase in between the AFM and stripe phase.
-The CC results in this region contradict our results, as well as the aforementioned analytic and ED results~\cite{balents2004,Sindzingre2004}.
-The suggested continuous AFM-stripe phase transition in the CC results actually violates both Landau and existing DQCP paradigms.
-Note that we find the VBS and stripe phase transition is quite weak in small $J_{1y}$.
-The discovered VBS phase between the AFM and stripe phases and the weakness of VBS-stripe transition, well explain why a continuous AFM-stripe phase transition is observed in the CC study.
-Hence our results well reconcile the CC results with other results, and put all the phase transitions in the Landau paradigm and DQCP paradigm.
-Finally, the suggested nonmagnetic phase by the CC, actually contains a QSL phase and a VBS phase according to our results, which well connects the results of the $J_1$-$J_2$ model and small $J_{1y}$ results that host an AFM-VBS transition by a tricritical point.
+Our overall phase diagram combines previous seemingly conflicting results in a consistent way.
+Analytical and exact diagonalization (ED) studies have suggested a VBS phase between the AFM and stripe phases for all $J_{1y}\leq 1$~\cite{balents2004,Sindzingre2004}.
+In fact, the analytical results hold only for small $J_{1y}$ and the ED results are limited to small system sizes.
+Our results agree well with the results of these studies at small $J_{1y}$.
+Additionally, a CC analysis has suggested a direct continuous transition between AFM and stripe phases below a particular point at $(J_{1y},J_2)\simeq (0.6,0.3)$, and above the point where the AFM and stripe phases are separated by a nonmagnetic phase~\cite{Bishop2008}.
+Our tensor network results show that at small $J_{1y}$ there exists a VBS phase between the AFM and stripe phases.
+The CC results in this region contradict our results, as well as the aforementioned analytical and ED results~\cite{balents2004,Sindzingre2004}.
+The suggested continuous AFM--stripe phase transition in the CC results violates both Landau and existing DQCP paradigms.
+Note that we find that the VBS--stripe phase transition is weak at small $J_{1y}$.
+The discovered VBS phase between the AFM and stripe phases and the weakness of the VBS--stripe transition adequately explain why a continuous AFM--stripe phase transition is observed in the CC study.
+Hence, our results reconcile the CC results with the results of other analyses, and place all the phase transitions in the Landau paradigm and DQCP paradigm.
+Finally, the nonmagnetic phase suggested by the CC results in fact contains a QSL phase and a VBS phase according to our results.
+This finding connects the results of the $J_1$-$J_2$ model and small-$J_{1y}$ results through an AFM--VBS transition via a tricritical point.

-\section{Gapless QSL region}
+\section{2.
+Gapless QSL region}